June 2, 2018 BTS become the first K-pop band to top the US albums chart when Love Yourself: Tear debuts at #1.

 August 25, 2009 Skillet's Awake album debuts at #2 on the US albums chart, tying with Underoath's Define The Great Line and Casting Crowns' The Altar and the Door for the highest-charting Christian rock album.
 The album also features their first Hot 100 entry: "Awake and Alive."More

 July 1, 2009 Thanks to a surge in sales following his death on June 25, Michael Jackson holds the top nine positions on Billboard's Top Pop Catalog Albums chart.

-May 19, 2009 The first episode of the TV show Glee airs, featuring a Glee Club performance of Journey's "Don't Stop Believin'" that brings the song back to the charts.
-The Glee version lands at #4 - which is five spots higher than Journey's original.
+May 19, 2009 The first episode of the TV series Glee airs, featuring a Glee Club performance of Journey's "Don't Stop Believin'" that brings the song back to the charts.
+The Glee version lands at #4 - five spots higher than Journey's original.

 February 28, 2009 Flo Rida's "Right Round" hits #1 on the Hot 100 for the first of six weeks.
 An unknown singer named Kesha Sebert provides the hook.
 She soon becomes a star under the moniker Ke$ha, with the $ in her name included for ironic purposes as she claims money isn't very important to her (which explains why she isn't too upset about getting paid very little for her contribution to this song).